1919–1922 Philippine financial crisis

-The 1919–1922 Philippine financial crisis resulted as a consequence of an economic crisis which began in 1919 along with the mismanagement of the Philippine National Bank.
+The 1919–1922 Philippine financial crisis, also referred to as the Philippine Currency and Exchange Crisis of 1919–1922, resulted as a consequence of an economic crisis which began in 1919 along with the mismanagement of the Philippine National Bank.
 Due to the Wood-Forbes Mission in 1921, there were questions among Filipino politicians on who should take responsibility.

 Because of this, the Philippine Legislature experienced a leadership crisis resulting in the resignation of House Speaker Sergio Osmeña on December 17, 1921, and Senate President Manuel L. Quezon on January 10, 1922.

 Economic reforms implemented during the administration of Governor General Leonard Wood helped the Philippine economy recover from the crisis.
 By 1923, the Legal Reserve Fund of the Philippine government was restored.
 The cabinet crisis of 1923 fundamentally broke out as a result of disagreements between Philippine government officials and the government reform agenda of the governor general.

 Overview

 Philippine National Bank

 The Philippine National Bank was established in 1916 with the aim of maintaining the gold exchange standard.
 To support this, currency reserves were created.
 However, these reserves, which came from the New York branch of the bank, were later transferred to Manila and used to provide loans to agricultural companies for export.
 Since the Philippines was unaffected by World War I, capital formation intensified and prices increased for Philippine commodities.
 Eventually, the pricing bubble of these commodities burst after the war.
 Due to the collapse of commodity prices immediately after World War I, this caused a major loss for the companies.
 This diversion of funds led to the depletion of the reserves, rapid inflation, and ultimately a financial crisis for the National Bank from 1919 to 1922.

 The crisis was at its height in 1921.
 The shift towards pre-war normalcy significantly affected the Philippines in 1921, leading to a sharp decline in the prices of key cash crops: abaca fell from ₱50 to ₱16, sugar from ₱50 to ₱9, and copra from ₱30 to ₱10.
 Internal revenue collections dropped from ₱52,279,177.22 in 1920 to ₱41,833,832.11 in 1921, creating a large budget deficit.
 The national bank struggled to provide government funds as it lent money to private borrowers, mainly in the sugar industry, leading to defaults.
 This triggered a severe fiscal crisis for the national government.